Estevan Florial: Major leagues

 Florial was called up to the majors on August 28, 2020.
 He played in the first game of a doubleheader that same day against the New York Mets, where he got his first MLB hit.
 At the end of the day he was sent back to the minors.

-On July 20, 2021, Florial was called back up to the Yankees to replace the injured Trey Amburgey.
+On July 20, 2021, the Yankees promoted Florial to the major leagues to replace the injured Trey Amburgey.
 He recorded his first major league RBI on a groundout to first base, and later hit his first major league home run; a solo shot off of pitcher Enyel De Los Santos of the Philadelphia Phillies.
+In 11 games for the Yankees, Florial went 6–for–20 (.300) with one home run, two RBI, and one stolen base.
+Florial made 17 appearances for New York in 2022, going 3–for–31 (.097) with one RBI and two stolen bases.